Chris Canty (defensive lineman): New York Giants

 At the end of the 2011 season, Canty and the Giants appeared in Super Bowl XLVI.
 He started in the game as the Giants defeated the New England Patriots by a score of 21–17.

 On August 27, 2012, Canty was placed on the physically unable to perform list after it was determined he would need more time to recover from off-season knee surgery.
 On October 20, he was activated off the PUP list.
 On November 2, he was fined $15,750 for roughing the passer.
 Canty suffered a sprained MCL on December 23, against the Baltimore Ravens and missed the season finale.
 After playing in only 9 games, he registered 25 tackles (20 solo) and 3 sacks.

 He was released by the Giants on February 6, 2013, in a salary cap move.

 Baltimore Ravens

 Canty signed as a free agent with the Baltimore Ravens on March 12, 2013.
-He registered 30 tackles, 2 sacks and 2 forced fumbles, while playing left defensive end in then Raven's 3-4 defense.
+He registered 30 tackles, 2 sacks and 2 forced fumbles, while playing left defensive end in the Ravens' 3–4 defense.
 In 2014, he missed five games while battling ankle injuries and a staph infection in his wrist.
 He was cut by the Ravens on February 27, 2015.
 The Ravens then signed him again on March 18, 2015.